 This recycled box letter holder makes a great gift for parents, grandparents, or just about anyone in the family!
-Not only will it help organize the mail, but it allows your child to really get creative.
+Not only will it help organize the mail, but it also allows your child to really get creative.
+What's more, painting is a great way to develop kids' hand-eye coordination.
 Gather craft supplies from around the house, and invite him to get busy decorating.
 The sky’s the limit!
-Painting is a great way to develop kids' hand-eye coordination.

 What You Need:

 - Decorations (such as foamies, wooden shapes, sequins, stickers)

 - Cut the box for your child with the knife, using the photo above as a guide.

 - Pour some paint onto the paper plate.
 Have your child paint the inside and outside of the box.
 Let it dry.

 - Ask your child to decide who he would like to make the letter holder for.
 Using a thin paintbrush, you can paint the recipient's name onto the letter holder.